 You have the cash or financing.
 You found the right home or homes to buy.
 And you've run the numbers to start building your real estate development empire.
 Just need a couple of handy people to fix what you can’t, and you’ll be making millions, right?

 If you partner with the wrong contractor or subcontractor, your real estate investment dreams might never make it past your first deal.

 Many homeowners have contractor horror stories, but the horror is even worse if you're an investor trying to make a living.
 As the saying goes, good judgment comes from experience, and experience comes from bad judgment.

-You have one thing on your side right now: The summer's housing market slowdown means more contractors are looking for work.
+You have one thing on your side right now: The housing market slowdown means more contractors are looking for work.
 The trick is finding the best, most dependable contractor or contractors for a long-term relationship.

 To do that, ask yourself these six questions as you begin calling around.